CoreyHedberg/calculator/README.md

 <image src="media/readme_screenshot.png">

 This project really pushed forward my understanding of JavaScript.
-I was able to incorporate some newer features of JavaSctipt, like writing my first couple arrow functions.
+I was able to incorporate some newer features of the language, like writing my first couple arrow functions.

 ## Author